7 photos

 Description:

 The 1-room compact studio is 21 square meters and offers space for 1-2 people to sleep, live and cook.
-Next to two beds you will find a dining table (workplace).
+In addition to two beds you will find a dining table (workstation).
 The dimensions of the beds are 80 cm x 200 cm.The bathroom is equipped with a shower, a toilet and a towel radiator.
-Cosmetic tissues and a soap dispenser are also provided.The kitchen is fully equipped with a coffee maker, toaster, microwave, kettle and egg boiler.A flat screen TV and free WiFi are available in the apartment.Keyless access to the apartment with a mobile key or code card.Notice: Displayed prices and data are not final, and should be used for informative purpose only.
+Facial tissues and a soap dispenser are also provided.The kitchen is fully equipped with a coffee machine, toaster, microwave, kettle and egg cooker.In the apartment you will find a flat screen TV and free WiFi.Keyless access to the apartment via mobile key or code card.Notice: Displayed prices and data are not final, and should be used for informative purpose only.
 They are not contractual or binding.
 Energy pass This building is not subject to EnEV.Similar properties

 -